-The mandatory course is designed to stimulate an interest in making and talking about artworks.
-It is anticipated that students will develop a high regard for their own creative ability and gather a deeper understanding for the artwork of others.
-Students will learn to talk about artist's and their work in a constructive and expressive way.
+The mandatory course is designed to stimulate an interest in making and discussing artworks.
+It is anticipated that students will develop a high regard for their own creative ability and gather a deeper understanding of the artwork of others.
+Students will learn to write about artists and their work in a constructive and expressive way.

-The course comprises two strands, primarily Artmaking as well as Art Critical and Historical Study.
+The course comprises two strands, primarily Artmaking as well as Critical and Historical studies.
 Components of the Artmaking strand include drawing, painting, ceramics, printmaking, sculpture and digital technology.
-Theory is integrated into relevant practical lessons through an introduction of the Conceptual Framework (artists, artworks, world and audience and the Frames (subjective, structural, cultural and post-modern).
+Theory is integrated into relevant practical lessons through an introduction of the Conceptual Framework (artists, artworks, world and audience) and the Frames (subjective, structural, cultural and postmodern).